 concepts

 What Is Dopamine Fasting?
-What It Is and What It Actually Does
+The Science Behind the Trend and What It Actually Does

 Dopamine fasting explained — the legitimate behavioral science behind the popular name, what it can and can't do, and how to apply the underlying principle effectively.